aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 However, instead of using CAPI directly with the `clusterctl` command to manage the workload cluster, you use the `eksctl anywhere` command which abstracts that process for you, including calling `clusterctl` under the covers.

 With your Administrative machine in place, you need to prepare your [provider]({{< relref "../getting-started/chooseprovider/" >}}) for EKS Anywhere.
-The following sections describe how to create a Bare Metal or vSphere cluster.
+The following sections describe how to create a Bare Metal, vSphere or Nutanix cluster.

 ## Creating a Bare Metal cluster
 The following diagram illustrates what happens when you start the cluster creation process for a Bare Metal provider, as described in the [Bare Metal Getting started]({{< relref "../getting-started/baremetal" >}}) guide.